mikelisrael/portfolio/README.md

 ## Features

-- Home page with a brief introduction and links to my social media profiles
+- Home page with a brief introduction, projects and links to my social media profiles
-- About page with my skills, experience, and services
-- Projects page with links to my projects and descriptions
-- Contact page with a form to send me a message
+- Blog page for news articles

 ## Projects